!Call Now! Button Tablet

 There Are Over 50 Bunny Breeds

 The American Rabbit Breeders Association (ARBA) officially recognizes fifty different rabbit breeds.
 While these guys all have the same basic care needs, they range significantly in size, coat, and personality.
 For example, the fluffy Angora requires a lot of beauty care to keep its long locks in good condition.
+Just like some cats have unique coat patterns and colors, such as the Salty Licorice Cat, which you can learn more about in our article, Meow!
+A Letter Regarding The Salty Licorice Cat.

 Temperaments also range from breed to breed.
 Some, such as the Belgian hare, are aloof and prefer to be kept in outdoor hutches, provided the weather is not too harsh.
 The teeny-tiny Lionshead has proven quite popular among apartment residents, while the friendly Dutch Rabbit is an excellent choice for children.